 - Crowdsourcing: the classification and enrichment of data by the forces of a wide, indefinite circle of people performing this work without entering into an employment relationship

 - Data fusion and integration: a set of techniques to integrate heterogeneous data from a variety of sources for in-depth analysis (e.g. signal processing, natural language processing, etc.)

 - Machine learning, including supervised and unsupervised learning: designing algorithms to help automatically learn and identify various patterns based on historical/empirical data (using models built on the basis of statistical analysis or machine learning to produce complex predictions based on basic models)

-- Neural networks, network analysis, optimization, including genetic algorithm (heuristic search algorithms used to solve optimization and modeling problems by randomly selecting, combining and varying the desired parameters using mechanisms similar to natural selection in nature).
+- Neural networks, network analysis, optimization, including genetic algorithms (heuristic search algorithms used to solve optimization and modeling problems by randomly selecting, combining, and varying the desired parameters using mechanisms similar to natural selection in nature).

 - Pattern recognition: methods used to identify patterns and regularities in the data.